jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 |50|1 in 100,000|99.999%|
 |60|1 in 1,000,000|99.9999%|

-As a rule of thumb a Phred score above 20 (99% chances to be right) is considered acceptable and above 30
+As a rule of thumb a Phred score above 20 (99% chances to be right) is considered acceptable and above 30 (99.9% chances to be right) as good.

 I am not going to enter the rest of the basic statistics since they are self-explanatory.